We're holding your refund because you haven't filed one or more tax returns and we believe you will owe tax.

 You don't have to do anything if you filed your tax return(s) within the last eight weeks.

 What should I do if I didn't file my tax return or it's been more than eight weeks since I filed it?

-Complete the response form from your notice.
-Check the name, Social Security number (or Taxpayer Identification Number), and tax year on your notice.
+Complete the Response form from your notice.
+Check the name, Social Security number or employer identification number, and tax year on your notice.
 Make sure they match the name, number, and year on the return.
-Mail us a copy of the tax return.
-Sign and date it.
-Send it with the response form.
+Send us the Response form, and include a signed and dated copy of the return.

 What happens if I can't pay the full amount I owe when I file my return?